lukejagodzinski/meteor-astronomy-docs/docs/getting_started.md

 });
 ```

 As you can see, we've created the Mongo collection named `Posts` and the `Post`  class.
 It's good to keep this convention.
 The `Posts` (plural) collection is a container for documents of the `Post` (singular) class.
 We've provided two attributes: `name` and `collection`.
 The `name` attribute is obligatory and it's just an internal name of the class.
-The `collection` attribute just tells our class in which collection instances of our class should be stored.
+The `collection` attribute just tells our class in which collection instance our class should be stored.

 Now, we can create an instance of the `Post` class.